Namrata2615/Pictures_upload/README.md

 # Pictures_upload
-A webpage to drag and upload more than one picture in HTML , CSS , JavaScript
+A webpage to drag and upload more than one picture in HTML , CSS , JavaScript.